 The statement on Values and Moral Standards says: "The moral norm which guides conduct and informs policy at The Florida State University is responsible freedom.
 Freedom is an important experience which the University, one of the freest of institutions, provides for all of its citizens - faculty, students, administrators, and staff.
 Freedom is responsibly exercised when it is directed by ethical standards."
-(Values and moral standards at FSU retrieved from the current General Bulletin located at http://registrar.fsu.edu/.)

 The statement also addresses academic integrity: "The University aspires to excellence in its core activities of teaching, research, creative expression, and public service and is committed to the integrity of the academic process.
 The [Academic Honor Policy] is a specific manifestation of this commitment.
 Truthfulness in one's claims and representations and honesty in one's activities are essential in life and vocation, and the realization of truthfulness and honesty is an intrinsic part of the educational process."
-(Values and moral standards at FSU retrieved from the current General Bulletin located at http://registrar.fsu.edu/.)
+(Values and moral standards at FSU retrieved from the current General Bulletin located at http://registrar.fsu.edu/.edu/)

 Guided by these principles, this Academic Honor Policy outlines the University's expectations for all students' academic work on each campus and all virtual platforms, the procedures for resolving alleged violations of those expectations, and the rights and responsibilities of students and faculty throughout the process.
+This policy is educational in nature and strives to provide students due process at every level.
 Please refer to memos outlining necessary procedural modifications of the process for the Panama City and Republic of Panama campuses.
 The Academic Honor Policy Committee may take direct jurisdiction of a case under extraordinary circumstances when it is determined by a majority vote of the committee that taking direct jurisdiction is appropriate.